AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. To query our cache for past responses to similar prompts, we need to execute vector search.
 Below the existing `promptVectors` declaration in the **GetChatCompletionAsync()** function, add a call to the get cache function that we just updated.

     ```csharp
-    //Get the embeddings for the user prompts
+    //Generate embeddings for the user prompts for search
     float[] promptVectors = await _semanticKernelService.GetEmbeddingsAsync(prompts);

-    //Perform a cache search to see if this prompt has already been used in the same sequence and depth as this conversation
+    //Perform a cache search for the same sequence and depth of prompts in this conversation
     string cacheResponse = await _cosmosDbService.GetCacheAsync(promptVectors, _cacheSimilarityScore);
     ```